autohandle/CarNdExtendedKalmanFilterProject/XREADME.md

 ##### follow the algorithm

 The code is structured to execute the correct algrorithm.
-The `LaserFiler` is a `KalmanFilter`
+The `LaserFilter` is a `KalmanFilter`

 ```C++
 class LaserFilter: protected KalmanFilter